-- All pupils (other than some times in KS1) will sit in allocated places at all times whilst socialdistancing measures remain in place, we may review the positioning of individual children within the classroom if required. - If a child is disruptive in class, the teacher reprimands him or her.
+- Children will not receive certificates, stickers or any other resource whilst social-distancing measures remain in place. - All pupils will sit by themselves at all times whilst social-distancing measures remain in place, we may review the positioning of individual children within the classroom if required - If a child is disruptive in class, the teacher reprimands him or her.
 If a child misbehaves repeatedly, we may isolate the child from the rest of the class until s/he calms down, and is in a position to work sensibly again with others.
 Whilst this is rarely used anyway, we would only use this sanction whilst social-distancing measures remain in place if it can be done safely and supervision remain appropriate. - Where the behaviour of a child endangers the safety of others by not following socialdistancing rules and protocols designed to reduce the risk of Covid-19 infection/transmission, the school will isolate the pupil and then liaise with parents and make an immediate decision as to the availability of a school place for that child whilst social-distancing measures remain in place. - If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
 In the first instance, the class teacher deals with incidents him/herself in the normal manner.
-However, if misbehaviour continues, the class teacher seeks help and advice from the Executive Headteacher
+However, if misbehaviour continues, the class teacher seeks help and advice from the Executive Headteacher.
+This will happen remotely whilst social-distancing measures remain in place - This policy will remain under review from Monday 1st June 2020 to ensure that it works in tandem with the Covid-19 Risk Assessment and school-specific protocols